 1535 Santa Barbara Street, at the corner of Arrellaga

-The theme for the month is “Risk”
+The theme for July is “Play”

 “Rejoice and Resist: Reflections from General Assembly 2017” | Rev. Caitlin S. Cotter

 General Assembly is the annual meeting of our Unitarian Universalist Association, where Unitarian Universalists from all over the world gather to worship, witness, learn, connect, and make policy for the Association through a democratic process.
 This year’s theme is Resist and Rejoice.
 It will take place in the historically- and culturally-rich city of New Orleans!
 On this Sunday following General Assembly, join Rev. Caitlin S. Cotter and USSB delegate (and youth group member) Maggie Dobson, who will be sharing some of the experience and major events of General Assembly 2017.

 “All I Do is